project-alice-assistant/docs/docs/setup/room-configuration.md

 - The plus sign again is for adding new devices and deleting old ones.
 - The trash can for removing a device
 - The settings tool is for changing the settings of a device such as name and heartbeat rate (if device allows it)
-- The chainlink is for connecting one device to other locations.
+- The chain link is for connecting one device to other locations.
 - The broken chain link.
-This is used to remove a existing link
+This is used to remove an existing link

 #### Adding a device
-You can add in a new device by clicking the plus icon in the devices toolbar.
+You can add in a new device by clicking the plus icon in the `devices` tool bar.
 In the window that appears you can choose the device type from the dropdown menu in that window

 :::tip
 Are there currently no device types shown?
-Is there nothing to click in that drop down?
+Is there nothing to click in that dropdown?
 Make sure to install a few :skill:skills: that provide device types!
 :::